Photographic History of Table Mountain

 In researching all the 'paper'

-material at the Smithsonian Institute Archives, there are a few small excepts that talk about the road
+material at the Smithsonian Institute Archives, there are a few small excerpts that talk

 change to the south side of the summit area, and although no date is mentioned, the reference